Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests: Preliminaries

-There has been a lot of work done aiming to classify all possible local complexities of LCL problems on bounded degree trees.
-This classification was recently finished (see the citations in \cref{thm:basicLOCAL}).
-Even though the results in the literature are stated for the classical notion of trees with a degree bounded by constant, we note that one can check that the same picture emerges if we restrict ourselves even further to $\Delta$-regular trees, see \cite{brandt2021classes}.
+\paragraph{Classification of Local Problems on $\Delta$-regular Forests}\footnote{Traditionally the case of acyclic graphs is referred to in the distributed computing literature as trees.} There has been a lot of work done aiming to classify all possible local complexities of LCL problems on bounded degree finite forests.
+This classification was recently finished (see the citations in \cref{thm:basicLOCAL} below).
+Even though the results in the literature are stated for the classical notion of forests with a degree bounded by constant, we note that it follows directly from the equivalent reformulation in \cref{rem:equivLCL}~(b) that the same picture emerges if we restrict ourselves even further to $\Delta$-regular forests, see also \cite{brandt2021classes}.
 For our purposes, we only need to recall the classification in the deterministic setting.